PNG JPG BMP TIFF PPTX

 chart->get_ChartData()->get_Categories()->Clear();

-// Add series
+// Add series.

-chart->get_ChartData()->get_Series()->Add(fact->GetCell(defaultWorksheetIndex, 0, 1, ObjectExt::Box<System::String>(u"Series 1")), chart->get_Type());
+chart->get_ChartData()->get_Series()->Add(chartDataWorkbook->GetCell(defaultWorksheetIndex, 0, 1, ObjectExt::Box<String>(u"Series 1")), chart->get_Type());

-chart->get_ChartData()->get_Series()->Add(fact->GetCell(defaultWorksheetIndex, 0, 2, ObjectExt::Box<System::String>(u"Series 2")), chart->get_Type());
+chart->get_ChartData()->get_Series()->Add(chartDataWorkbook->GetCell(defaultWorksheetIndex, 0, 2, ObjectExt::Box<String>(u"Series 2")), chart->get_Type());

-// Add categories
+// Add categories.

-chart->get_ChartData()->get_Categories()->Add(fact->GetCell(defaultWorksheetIndex, 1, 0, ObjectExt::Box<System::String>(u"Category 1")));
+chart->get_ChartData()->get_Categories()->Add(chartDataWorkbook->GetCell(defaultWorksheetIndex, 1, 0, ObjectExt::Box<String>(u"Category 1")));

-chart->get_ChartData()->get_Categories()->Add(fact->GetCell(defaultWorksheetIndex, 2, 0, ObjectExt::Box<System::String>(u"Category 2")));
+chart->get_ChartData()->get_Categories()->Add(chartDataWorkbook->GetCell(defaultWorksheetIndex, 2, 0, ObjectExt::Box<String>(u"Category 2")));

-chart->get_ChartData()->get_Categories()->Add(fact->GetCell(defaultWorksheetIndex, 3, 0, ObjectExt::Box<System::String>(u"Category 3")));
+chart->get_ChartData()->get_Categories()->Add(chartDataWorkbook->GetCell(defaultWorksheetIndex, 3, 0, ObjectExt::Box<String>(u"Category 3")));

-// Take first chart series
+// Take the first chart series.

-SharedPtr<IChartSeries> series = chart->get_ChartData()->get_Series()->idx_get(0);
+auto series = chart->get_ChartData()->get_Series()->idx_get(0);

-// Populate series data
+// Populate series data.

-series->get_DataPoints()->AddDataPointForBarSeries(fact->GetCell(defaultWorksheetIndex, 1, 1, ObjectExt::Box(20)));
+series->get_DataPoints()->AddDataPointForBarSeries(chartDataWorkbook->GetCell(defaultWorksheetIndex, 1, 1, ObjectExt::Box(20)));

-series->get_DataPoints()->AddDataPointForBarSeries(fact->GetCell(defaultWorksheetIndex, 2, 1, ObjectExt::Box(50)));
+series->get_DataPoints()->AddDataPointForBarSeries(chartDataWorkbook->GetCell(defaultWorksheetIndex, 2, 1, ObjectExt::Box(50)));

-series->get_DataPoints()->AddDataPointForBarSeries(fact->GetCell(defaultWorksheetIndex, 3, 1, ObjectExt::Box(30)));
+series->get_DataPoints()->AddDataPointForBarSeries(chartDataWorkbook->GetCell(defaultWorksheetIndex, 3, 1, ObjectExt::Box(30)));

-// Setting fill color for series
+// Set the fill color for the series.

 series->get_Format()->get_Fill()->set_FillType(FillType::Solid);